Sound Tribe Sector 9: Social work

 STS9 has partnered with a variety of non-profit organizations throughout their career.
-Over the last decade, they have partnered with Conscious Alliance to bring food drives to various concerts and festivals on their tour.
+Over the last two decades, they have partnered with Conscious Alliance to bring food drives to various concerts and festivals on their tour.
 In exchange for fan participation in these events, STS9 and Conscious Alliance thank patrons with limited edition artwork posters, often created by the same artists who accompany the band on stage.
 In 2005, STS9 put on a benefit concert where they raised over $20,000 for Hurricane Katrina victims.

 Beginning in the fall of 2006, as part of their Live as Time Changes tour, STS9 traveled across the country in a carbon-neutral tour bus and powered their live concerts using renewable energy.
 The band hoped to offset 100%, or about 138,000 pounds, of their carbon dioxide emissions from their tour by donations of Renewable Energy Credits from their partnership with environment-friendly companies.

 STS9's remix album, Peaceblaster: The New Orleans Make It Right Remixes, features 30 remixes of material from their 2008 album, Peaceblaster.
 All proceeds from this album went to the Make it Right Foundation, in an effort to build a home in New Orleans, which has since been completed and taken up by a family displaced by Hurricane Katrina.
 The home has many eco-friendly features, including solar panels, a high-efficiency HVAC system, wire-free lighting panels, tankless water heater, dual flush toilets, low emissivity windows and doors, a rainwater collection system, and water-absorbing native landscaping.
 For protection against future storms, the home has walls that can withstand 130 mph winds, Kevlar hurricane shields for the windows, and a roof hatch in case an escape is necessary.